harvesthill/reddit-wiki-archive/steroids/trestolone.md

 Weekly dosage is low.
 In clinical studies, the injectable pellets used released between 400-700 micrograms per day as replacement for natural testosterone production values that fall between 4-7 milligrams per day—as MENT is ten times more myotropic than testosterone.

-Experienced users get good results on MENT solo or paired with Test and at doses as little as Trestolone at 5-10mg/day.
-A serious blast is 10-25mg/day, but it's also nice to ease into it.
+Experienced users get good results on MENT solo or paired with Test and at doses as little as a Trestolone blast of 5-10mg/day.
+A more serious blast is 10-25mg/day, but there's no need to rush to higher Dodds and it's nice to ease into it.
 Why not?
 It's designed as a prostate-safe replacement for Testosterone.
-As an HRT candidate, you never have to come off it, you can just drop back down to a cruise.
+As an HRT candidate, you never have to come off it—you can just drop back down to a cruise.

-Extreme blast dosages can range from 25-50 mg per day (175-350/wk) on up to 100 mg/day (700/wk) at extremes.
+*Extreme blast* doses range from 25-50 mg per day (175-350/wk) on up to 100 mg/day (700/wk).
 The compound is extremely well-tolerated, and the  complete lack of sides coupled with its counterintuitive and powerful efficacy makes it a remarkable and unique addition to today's available  selection.

 # MENT Example Cycle